 After about half an hour add the potatoes.
 When you add potatoes to any liquid, you usually need to add salt because they absorb it from the broth.
 Remember to taste and season periodically.

 After 15 minutes add some fresh green beans.
 Simmer a few minutes, then add the frozen peas.
 Adding the green vegetables at the end helps keep their nice colour.
-Once the broth has returned to a simmer, the soup is done!
+Once the broth has returned to a simmer, your Beef Vegetable Soup is ready!

 Here’s the recipe: